publishkit/vault/plugins/index.md

 Note that only `core` and `local` plugins can register by simply specifying a `true` value.
 That's because their are included in the kit (for core plugins) or auto resolve (for local plugins).

-The `external` plugins have to specify their location with an url.
+`community` plugins can just prefix the plugin name with a `@` sign, and `external` plugins have to specify their location with an url.

-For `community` plugins, just prefix the plugin name with a `@` sign.

-Depending on where the plugin live, you register it differently.
-We'll take `ga`  plugin (short for google analytics) as an exemple :
+So depending on where the plugin live, you will register it differently.
+Exemple with the `ga`  plugin:

 ```yaml
 plugins: